Struggling with your mental health?

 Eligibility criteria are clearly written in trial protocols.
 Examples where there are clear guidelines around eligibility could be age or the types of medication you are on or the diagnosis that you have.
 Eligibility criteria change for all trials so while you may not be eligible for one trial you may be for another.

-We do not focus on a specific drug and carry out clinical trials for any psychedelic drug our clients are interested in studying.
+• We do not focus on a specific drug and carry out clinical trials for any psychedelic drugs our clients are interested in studying.
 This includes psilocybin, LSD, MDMA, and 5-MeO-DMT among others.

-All of our clinical trials are different so your involvement will vary depending on which trial you take part in.
+• All of our clinical trials are different so your involvement will vary depending on which trial you take part in.
 Some trials may involve multiple visits over a long period (in excess of 1 year) and on rare occasions may also require an overnight stay at one of our clinical facilities.
-Most of the trials we run at Clerkenwell Health will require you to attend a series of therapy sessions alongside a day or two of drug dosing over the course of 2 - 3 months.
 You will be made fully aware of what taking part will involve before you decide to take part in any of our studies.